Siam Paragon: Department store and retail shops

 The Paragon Department Store occupies 50,000 square metres.
 Another 40,000 square metres are devoted to retail shops selling goods ranging from apparel to groceries to expensive automobiles.

 Thai traditional art

 There is a section of Thai traditional arts shops offering a range of decorative silk, ivory and antique items.

 Royal Paragon Hall

-The Royal Paragon Hall is a 12,000 square metre events facility, with a capacity of 5,000 persons suitable for concerts, conventions, and special exhibitions.
+The Royal Paragon Hall is a 12,000-square-metre events facility with a capacity of 5,000 persons, suitable for concerts, conventions, and special exhibitions.
+Notable artists have performed in this venue includes Kenny Garrett, Ronan Keating, Kool & the Gang, Shinee, Herbie Hancock, Andrea Bocelli, Super Junior D&E, André Rieu, Olivia Newton-John, Kenny Rogers, Bryan Adams, Jeff Satur, GMMTV, Chanyeol, Babymonster, Ten of NCT, and Suho.
+Vietnamese-language musical variety shows Paris by Night 134 and 136 have also been held here.

 Hotel

 The Siam Kempinski Hotel and serviced apartment complex is on a 13 acre at the rear of the Siam Paragon property.

 Energy footprint

 Siam Paragon consumes roughly 123 GWh of electricity a year (2011).
-By comparison, over the same period, Mae Hong Son Province's quarter-million inhabitants used 65 GWh.
+By comparison, over the same period, Mae Hong Son province's quarter-million inhabitants used 65 GWh.